Anaemia Clinical Study Group

 We are a group of leading clinical investigators from all parts of the UK with a specific research interest in the management of anaemia in patients with renal disease and iron deficiency.

-The group's interim Chair is Professor Sunil Bhandari, Consultant in Nephrology and Honorary Professor, Hull University Teaching Hospitals NHS Trust.
+Professor Bhandari is a Consultant in Nephrology and Honorary Professor, Hull University Teaching Hospitals NHS Trust.

 To further the science of erythropoiesis in chronic kidney disease, particularily in relation to the management of anaemia in these patients.

 The current focus is on iron management, but in the near future, this will include HIF prolyl hydroxylase inhibitors, anti-hepcidin strategies, and individualised management from genomic analysis.